The Global Energy Association: Global Energy Association opens a new nomination cycle

 The Prize fund is worth of USD 520,000.

-In recent years, there has been a rise in the number of countries represented by candidates.
+In recent years, there has been a sharp rise in the number of countries represented by candidates.
 In 2019, there were candidates representing 12 countries, in 2021 that number had risen to 36.
+There has also been a rise in the number of submissions in each category - in Conventional Energy from 16 to 34, in Non-Conventional Energy from 13 to 45 and in New Ways of Energy Application from 10 to 27.

-"The last nomination cycle was a breakthrough in terms of reaching African countries: we received applications from Ghana, Gambia, Zimbabwe, Cameroon, Nigeria and a number of other countries of the region," says Sergey Brilev, President of Global Energy Association.
-"Hope that this geography will expand even more this year, given that Africa is one of the leaders in terms of fossil fuels production and off-grid installed renewable capacity."
+"During the previous nomination cycle, there were only two applications from Latin America - from Mexico and Uruguay," says Sergei Brilev, President of the Global Energy Association.
+"This is unreasonably small considering that the region is one of the pioneers in renewable energy, which may find new life in the era of energy transition."

-"Over the last two years, Global Energy Association has tripled the number of prize nominees.
-And the prizes are covering the whole scope of research and innovation.
-So, all this contributes highly to the level of research and development in energy worldwide," said Abdel Didier Tella, General Director of the Association of Power Utilities of Africa (APUA) and a member of the Global Energy Board of Trustees.
+"In Latin America, we have countries that are in the 100 % renewable energy group considering their electricity generation matrix.
+They are few at the global level.
+There is great progress," said Alfonso Blanco, Executive Secretary of the Latin American Energy Association (OLADE).